jonelo/jacksum-for-windows/README.md

   * Processor with x64 chip set
   * 128 MiB free RAM
-  * 128 MiB free disk space
+  * 150 MiB free disk space

 ### Software

   * Microsoft Windows 10 or 11
-  * Microsoft File Explorer or at least one of the supported file browsers below
+  * Microsoft File Explorer or one of the supported file browsers below

 #### Supported File Managers